rorvte/alfred-goodict/README.md

 A workflow for [Alfred][alfred].

-Alfred workflow for search the definitive Japanese dictionary at [Goo][goo] with auto-suggest.
+Alfred workflow for searching the definitive Japanese dictionary at [Goo][goo] with auto-suggest.

 ![Workflow in action](./demo.gif)